OmkarBhargude33/OmkarBhargude/ReadMe.md

 - I am a third-year Computer Science student with a strong interest in system programming and backend development.
 - Learning to building efficient software, understanding how systems work internally, and writing clean and maintainable code.
 - Currently, I am strengthening my skills in data structures and algorithms while learning Spring Boot and modern web technologies.
-- Goal, My current goal is to become a full-stack devloper with strong system programmning.
+- My current goal is to become a full-stack developer with strong system programmning.
 ---

 ### Technical Skill :